-If a hurricane has been through your region, it's a good idea to brush up on these key post-hurricane safety do's and don'ts.
+If a hurricane or tornado has just hit your area, it's a good idea to brush up on these key safety do's and don'ts.
 DON'T

-Return home until authorities have declared it safe.
-If you aren't able to return home and need a place to stay, text SHELTER + your ZIP code to 43362 (4FEMA) to find the nearest shelter in your area.
+Return home if you evacuated for a hurricane until authorities have declared it safe to do so.
+If authorities won't let you return home and you need a place to stay, text SHELTER + your ZIP code to 43362 (4FEMA) to find the nearest shelter in your area.
 DO

-Carefully inspect any home or building before entering, and use extreme caution when entering.
-Wear protective gear like goggles and breathing masks to avoid exposure to harmful materials like lead, asbestos, cement, or mold.1 DON'T
+Carefully inspect any home or building before entering, and use extreme caution.
+Wear protective gear like goggles, work gloves, sturdy boots, and breathing masks to avoid exposure to harmful materials like lead, asbestos, cement, or mold.1 DON'T

-Enter a building if it has visible structural or fire damage, smells like gas, or has nearby downed power lines or floodwater.
+Enter a building if it has visible structural or fire damage from a tornado or hurricane, or one that smells like gas, has nearby downed power lines, or is flooded.
 Floodwater can be especially dangerous as it can be contaminated by gas, oil, and raw sewage, or be electrically charged from downed power lines.2 DO

 Drive through floodwater.1

-You should drive around water whenever possible, because it may be deeper than you think, or contain dangerous substances.
-If you can't drive around, turning back and finding an alternate route may be safer than forging ahead.
+You should drive around water whenever possible because it may be deeper than you think, or contain dangerous objects you can't see.
+If you can't avoid the water, turn around and find an alternate route.

-Call your insurance company as soon as you can evaluate the damage.
+Call your insurance company as soon as it's safe to evaluate the situation.
 If an insurance adjuster needs to come to your property to assess the damage and determine the size of your settlement, have your home inventory handy.
-That way, you can easily reference your possessions in case things are damaged or displaced and expedite the claims process.
+That way, you can easily expedite the claims process and reference your possessions in case things are damaged or displaced.
 DON'T

 Use a generator indoors.
 They omit deadly levels of carbon monoxide, and should always be kept a safe distance away from windows, vents, or doors.
 DO

 to your home, property, cars and other personal possessions.